 - You will get to make a phone call in order to talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might get to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should share your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people that get arrested make it through the process?

 Post A Comment